Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 GULP!!

-So whatever you need to do to support yourself so you can market even when you’re busy, do it!
+It’s important to prioritize whatever you need to do to support yourself so you can market even when you’re busy.
 This might mean:

 • hiring someone to write emails or social posts for you during your busy seasons